oletimmers/quiz-place/README.md

 ### Docker file of backend
 Within the docker file of the backend the hostname "flask_db" is defined for the database, this hostname however will probably not exist on the kubernetes deployment of the postgres database.
 To still connect the api with the database. find out the ip of the pod running the postgres database.
-Find out by `kubectl desribe pod <podname>`
+Find out by `kubectl desribe pod <podname>` (note that the IP of the pod changes when it stops and restarts)